nihr43/multi-cloud-k8s/readme.md

 # multi-cloud-k8s

-This is an exercise in provisioning a kubernetes cluster across multiple cloud providers for the ultimate in infrastructure resiliency.
+This is an exercise in provisioning a kubernetes cluster across multiple cloud providers.
 Whether such an endeavor is worthwhile IRL is up for debate; this was done for fun.

 This is done by wrapping opentofu (formerly terraform) and ansible in python, enabling a single commandline entrypoint for various CRUD tasks.
+There is zero manual work other than initial API token setup for each provider.

+Wrapping opentofu rather than using client libraries directly gives us a well-proven means of provisioning base resources, as well as a well understood user interface - the cluster is described in `intances.tf`.

 ## usage